2005–06 All-Ireland Senior Club Hurling Championship

 The 2005–06 All-Ireland Senior Club Hurling Championship was the 36th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 30 October 2005 and ended on 17 March 2006.
+The championship ran from 15 October 2005 to 17 March 2006.

-James Stephens were the defending champions but were defeated by Portumna in the All-Ireland semi-final.
+James Stephens of Kilkenny were the defending champions, however, they were beaten by Portumna in the All-Ireland semi-final.
+Calry/St Joseph's of Sligo, Celbridge of Kildare and Garryspillane of Limerick made their championship debuts.

-On 17 March 2006 Portumna won the championship following a 2–8 to 1–6 defeat of Newtownshandrum in the All-Ireland final.
-This was their first All-Ireland title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 2006, between Portumna of Galway and Newtownshandrum of Cork, in what was a first championship meeting between the teams.
+Portumna won the match by 2–08 to 1–06 to claim a first title.

-James Stephens's Eoin Larkin was the championship's top scorer with 2–27.
+Eoin Larkin was the championship's top scorer with 2–27.